Monthly Tech-Tip from Tony Hansen SignUp

 Phase separation is a problem in glazes that need to be transparent and crystal clear.
 The internal surfaces created by the discontinuities scatter light and impede transparency.
 The glass industry employs judicious additions of Al2O3 and Na2O3 to suppress phase separation (they understand excessive Al2O3 to be implicated in devitrification, although in ceramics this seems counter intuitive; excessive Na2O3 will raise thermal expansion).

 This phenomenon is also responsible for some of the most interesting glazes used in ceramics (called "reactive glazes").
-A glaze without any visible phase separation can be seen on a sink or toilet, it can be considered a homogeneous glass.
+A glaze without any visible phase separation can be seen on a sink or toilet, it can be considered a relatively homogeneous glass.
 Silky surfaced dolomite matte glazes are an example of phase separation and are thought to happen because of the sudden melting of the MgO.
-Rutile or titanium additions increase the degree of separation discontinuity and can introduce crystal development.
+Rutile or titanium additions increase the degree of discontinuity and can introduce crystal development.
 In fluid-melt glazes, especially those containing iron, rutile can create a phase separation phenomenon that produces streaks of brilliant blue in a background of amber glass.

 Related Information